mpv-player/mpv/DOCS/man/mpv.rst

     Seek forward/backward 1 minute.
 Shift+arrow does a 5 second exact seek (see
     ``--hr-seek``).

+Ctrl+LEFT and Ctrl+RIGHT
+    Seek to the previous/next subtitle.
+Subject to some restrictions and might not work always; see ``sub_seek`` command.

 [ and ]
     Decrease/increase current playback speed by 10%.